THE TANK MEMORIAL YPRES SALIENT

 did not.
 Today most rest in peace within military plots located in

 civilian cemeteries or within the dedicated CWGC cemeteries such as this

-one at Dickebusch near Ypres, this being the location where the 3 light tanks of the 3rd Royal Tank Regiment under the command of Major Reeves DSO fought alongside others near Ypres.
+one at Dickebusch near Ypres, this being the location where two of the light tanks of the 3rd Royal Tank Regiment under the command of Major Reeves DSO deployed after taking up fighting positions alongside the Menin Gate Memorial in Ypres.

 At the going down of the sun and in the morning, we shall remember them.